channelmaniac/SynthTech-E951/Hardware/README.md

 Welcome to the hardware folder.

-**THESE FRONT PANEL FILES ARE STILL IN ALPHA STAGE!** I will remove this comment and note when they are ready to be used to order after finishing building a module successfully.
+**THE FRONT PANEL FILES FOR THE THONK JACK PCB ARE STILL IN ALPHA STAGE!** I will remove this comment and note when they are ready to be used to order after finishing building a module successfully.

-**Update:** Received a jack PCB and some NKK swtiches and installed them.
-While I still need to obtain and verify the OLED display adapter PCB fit, all the other holes line up to the three jacks, the three NKK switches, the toggle switch, the mounting screw, and the 100K potentiometer.
+**Update:** Received the Thonk jack PCB and installed it.
+The jacks do not line up with the front panel so the panel is undergoing another revision to adjust the holes to fit.
+The Doepfer version is done and everything lines up and fits properly.

-Here you'll find the DXF files for layout of the front panel and the FPD panel to order from the creators of the Front Panel Designer software.
+Here you'll find the DXF files for both layouts of the front panel and the FPD panel to order from the creators of the Front Panel Designer software.
 Also here are gerbers to order a PCB version of it from your favorite fab.
 I used JLCPCB for an aluminum PCB with black mask and white silk screen.

 Not everything can be sourced at Mouser.
 You'll see those items down at the bottom of the BoM.
 As I build mine and